|

 Ecotourism is a growing plus an important sector of the economy here in Costa Rica The government has done its part by protecting 25% of the area with 29 National Parks for all of us to enjoy.

-Now it will cost you for tours But some things are just worth spending on and if you are about helping the Earth as 4% of this planets biodiversity is here So even though it is a small country, it carries a huge impact on the Global Stage
+Now it will cost you for tours But some things are just worth spending on and you are helping an area that contains 4% of the worlds biodiversity So even though it is a small country, it carries a huge impact on the Global Stage

 Costa Rica push towards ecotourism started with the establishment of the Cabo Blanco National Reserve in 1963, then the first of its National Parks in 1971

-That trend continued and today the countries park system covers 3,221,000 acres which is 30% of its territory marked for conservation Making it one of the highest ratios in the world
+That trend continues today, as the countries park system covers 3,221,000 acres which is 30% of its territory marked for conservation Making it one of the highest ratios in the world

 Costa Rica has the highest density of plant and animal species on Earth because of its interoceanic plus intercontinental location